Govt. Tourism License 3195/080/81

 Transportation, Meals and Drink

-Our Manaslu expedition package propose to include all your accommodation, transportation, meals and drinks.
+Our Manaslu expedition package proposes to include all your accommodation, transportation, meals, and drinks.
 We offer free airport pick up / drop off services from and to TIA in private transport.
-A private Kathmandu tour will be organized with a tour guide, personal driver and private car or van.
+A private Kathmandu tour will be organized with a tour guide, a personal driver, and a private car or van.
 All road transportation at the beginning and end of the trip will be via private jeep.

-In Kathmandu you will be accommodated in luxurious 5 star hotel with complimentary breakfast and farewell dinner at the end of the expedition.
+In Kathmandu, you will be accommodated in a luxurious 5-star hotel with a complimentary breakfast and farewell dinner at the end of the expedition.

-During trekking period, your lodging will be in mountain lodges with twin sharing basis.
-Breakfast, lunch and dinner with fresh fruit every night will be provided.
+During the trekking period, your lodging will be in mountain lodges on a twin-sharing basis.
+Breakfast, lunch, and dinner with fresh fruit every night will be provided.

 During camping, all tents for the kitchen, dining, and sleeping will be offered with unlimited meals: breakfast, lunch, dinner, tea, coffee, hot water, and a bakery in the base camp.